Sezoir/Math/README.md

 # Math
-A simple math library for general use.
+A personal implementation of a general use math library, to be expanded upon when needed.

 ### Credits
 - Catch2: A multi-paradigm test framework for C++: https://github.com/catchorg/Catch2